Texas Cooking Logo

 Cut a thin slice lengthwise off each zucchini.
 Hollow out inside with a teaspoon or whatever.
 Chop up the thin slice and the insides.
 Parboil the zucchini in salted water in a large skillet or stockpot for about five minutes or until crisp-tender.
 Remove and drain on paper towels.

-Vegetables in foil
+Vegetables in Foil

-Here's an unstuffed recipe you'll like.
+Here's an unstuffed recipe for veggies on the grill that you'll like.

-• 1 small zucchini, sliced in -inch rounds
+• 1 small zucchini, sliced in 1/2-inch rounds

 • 1 cup Brussels sprouts